kpraveen51/docker-image/README.md

 # docker-image
 create a docker image from spring boot

-1) docker build . //this will take the Dockerfile to generate the image
+this will take the Dockerfile to generate the image

+1) docker build .